banarasi-ai/personal-finance-assistant/README.md

 # Personal Finance Assistant Vision
 ------------------
-To track day to day financial expenses and product prices using simple and easy to use interfaces with capabilities to interact using Text, Speach, Image and Video.
+To track day to day financial expenses and product prices using simple and easy to use interfaces with capabilities to interact using Text, Speech, Image and Video.

 # What is built so far (May 20205)